ramity-sh/wowraidnotes/Classic Cataclysm/Tier 3/RaidNotes.md

 Adds fight.
 Kill the adds as called out and don't fall off by making sure you are grasped when necessary.

 ## Madness of Deathwing

-Haven't found much on this fight yet, will keep looking.
+There is an extra button on this fight as well on a 30 second cd.
+Use the same macro above to activate it.